frankdugan3/pyro/documentation/tutorials/get-started.md

 # Get Started

-This guide steps through the installation process for `Pyro`.
+This guide steps through the installation process for Pyro.

 ## Installation